sayani-kundu/11711-HateXplain/README.md

 Contributors: Arvind Subramaniam, Aryan Mehra and Sayani Kundu

-### :tada: :tada: BERT for detecting abusive language(Hate speech+offensive) and predicting rationales is uploaded [here](https://huggingface.co/Hate-speech-CNERG/bert-base-uncased-hatexplain-rationale-two).
-Be sure to check it out :tada: :tada:.

-In this repository, we attempt to replicate the results for the following paper:
+### :tada: :tada: In this repository, we attempt to replicate the results for the following paper: :tada: :tada:.

 Binny Mathew, Punyajoy Saha, Seid Muhie Yimam, Chris Biemann, Pawan Goyal, and Animesh Mukherjee "[HateXplain: A Benchmark Dataset for Explainable Hate Speech Detection](https://arxiv.org/abs/2012.10289)".
 Accepted at AAAI 2021.